klust/SupercomputersForStarters/docs/C02_Processors/C02_S04_ILP_II_Superscalar.md

 instructions were executed in-order (also taking into account error conditions etc.)
 This strategy is currently used by all modern high performance processors, and even by a lot of low power processors.
-E.g., both the performance and efficiency cores in the 12<sup>th</sup and 13<sup>th</sup> gen processors code named Alder Lake and Raptor Lake use are out-of-order pipelined superscalar processor cores.
+E.g., both the performance and efficiency cores in the 12<sup>th</sup> and 13<sup>th</sup> gen processors code named Alder Lake and Raptor Lake are out-of-order pipelined superscalar processor cores.
 The ARM Cortex-A53 and Cortex-A55 processors that are often used as the efficiency cores in Android mobile phones are also pipelined superscalar processors, but with in-order execution only (the performance cores from the A-7x series are out-of-order execution cores though).

-Probably the oldest example of a superscalar design is the CDC 6600 introduced in 1964 (See, e.g., the [WikiPedia article on the CDC 6600](https://en.wikipedia.org/wiki/CDC_6600)).
+Probably the oldest example of a superscalar design is the CDC 6600 introduced in 1964 (See, e.g., the [Wikipedia article on the CDC 6600](https://en.wikipedia.org/wiki/CDC_6600)).
 This processor had no pipelining and instructions required 10 or more cycles, but it had multiple specialised functional units, some in a single copy and others in two copies.
 And the IBM/360 Model 91, also from 1964 and already discussed in the